Managed Data-as-a-Service

 This schema contains:

-1. DataHawk workspace-related information: tracked items, tags, Seller Central & Advertising accounts connected, projects.
+1. DataHawk workspace-related information: tracked items, tags, Seller Central & Advertising accounts connected.

 2. Repositories about marketplaces, browse node tree, and currency rate.
 These are useful to add extra information to other data sources, such as browse node details for sales rank data or currency rates to sales data.